Who is an Executor?

 The executor of a will is responsible for sorting out or distributing the finances of an individual after the latter’s death.
 They serve as a “legal personal representative” and manage the estate of the deceased in accordance with the terms stated in the will.
 They ensure that the debts and taxes on the property are paid and distribute the remains of the property to the heirs as stated in the will.

 Sometimes, the executor needs to make decisions on when to sell the property so that the heirs receive a reasonable return.
 They may also be required to initiate and defend the legal proceedings on behalf of the property and the deceased.
-The legal process of making sure the property is distributed to the living relatives and the taxes and liabilities are paid is called probate.
+The legal process of making sure the property is distributed to the living relatives, and that any taxes or liabilities are paid is called probate.

 Duties and Responsibilities of an Executor

-An executor must possess honesty and diligence to carry out the fiduciary duty.
-It is when a person is required to act with good faith on behalf of someone else.
-The executor performs a number of duties that can vary depending on the complexity of the will.
-The duties are discussed as follows:
+An executor must possess honesty and diligence to carry out their fiduciary duty.
+A fiduciary duty exists when a person is required to act with good faith on behalf of someone else.
+The executor performs a number of duties that vary depending on the complexity of the will.
+Following are some of the commonly existing duties of executors:

 1. Submit the will in court

-Once the will is submitted the court, the judge will decide if the will is legal and in accordance with the law and contains no errors.
+Once the will is submitted to the court, the judge will decide if the will is legal, in accordance with the law, and contains no errors.

 2. Identify the assets and pay the liabilities

 After the court’s validation of the will, the executor’s duty is to gather all the assets and liabilities of the deceased and ensure that they are accounted for on the will.
-It includes debit and credit card statements, certificates for real estate holdings, insurance policies, outstanding debts, or any other legal documents.
+This includes debit and credit card statements, certificates for real estate holdings, insurance policies, outstanding debts, or any other legal, financial documents.

-After the collection of all the deceased’s assets, the executor must use the estate funds to maintain insurance policies and make mortgage payments.
-The funds are also transferred to an estate bank account so that it can be used to operate the deceased’s financial assets.
+After the collection of all the deceased’s assets, the executor must use the estate funds to maintain any insurance policies and make mortgage payments.
+The funds are typically transferred to an estate bank account that can be used to manage the deceased’s financial assets.

 3. Defend the assets of the deceased during legal proceedings

-When the property of the deceased is to be distributed to multiple family members, it can often result in conflict and litigation that needs to be resolved in court.
-It is the duty of the executor to defend the estate should such a situation arises.
+When the property of the deceased is to be distributed to multiple family members, this can often result in conflict and litigation that needs to be resolved in court.
+It is the duty of the executor to defend the estate, should such a situation arise.
 Two types of litigation can occur as a result of a dispute among family members, namely:

 - Contest the will

 When a family member contests a will, it is usually because they believe they should receive a larger share of the property and are not in agreement with the terms stated in the will.
-The rules of contesting the will can vary by state.
-The duty of the executor is to successfully distribute the property as stated on the will, so if a member of the family contests the will, the executor should seek legal advice.
+The rules for contesting a will vary by state.
+The duty of the executor is to successfully distribute the property as stated in the will, so, if a member of the family contests the will, then the executor should seek legal advice.

 If a family member maintains a vested interest in the will, they can put a caveat on the terms of the will.
-It will occur if the person does not agree with the terms in the will and does not believe that the executor appointed is the right person to carry out the terms stated in the will.
+This will occur if the person does not agree with the terms of the will and does not believe that the executor appointed is the right person to carry out the terms stated in the will.

 4. Pay the required taxes